monster-puppet/RoadKill/README.md

 ### :cd: Option A: Run the installer
 Some Windows 10 users reported problems using the installer.
-In that case do a manual install, instructions below
+In that case do a manual install, instructions below in the next step

 ![Installer problem](https://github.com/monster-puppet/RoadKill/blob/main/instructions/problem_installer.png?raw=true)